Xevion/contest/uil/uil-practice-armstrong/test-1/EXPLANATIOn.md

 > peek() does not take items from the Queue, it only looks at what would be taken had you poll()'d.
 ```

-Be sure to read up on how Queues work, specificly the ordering, this can be very confusing and it will help to learn this, along with Comparators & Collections in general.
+Be sure to read up on how Queues work, specifically the ordering, this can be very confusing and it will help to learn this, along with Comparators & Collections in general.